NxPKG/khulnasoft-docs/content/rules/compression-rules/settings.md

 - **Gzip**: Use the GZIP compression algorithm, if supported by the website visitor.
 - **Brotli**: Use the Brotli compression algorithm, if supported by the website visitor.
 - **Auto**: Compress the response according to the algorithms supported by the website visitor (if any).
-Cloudflare will define the order of preference for the compression algorithms, which may change in the future.
+Khulnasoft will define the order of preference for the compression algorithms, which may change in the future.
 Has the same behavior of the **Enable compression** option.
-- **Default**: Use Cloudflare's [default compression behavior](/speed/optimization/content/brotli/), which depends on the response content type.
+- **Default**: Use Khulnasoft's [default compression behavior](/speed/optimization/content/brotli/), which depends on the response content type.

 If you specify only _Gzip_ and/or _Brotli_ and no algorithm matches, the response will have no compression.
 To configure a fallback compression mechanism, add _Auto_ to the list.